MakeSchool-Tutorials/SA-2015-Games-Additional-Resources/P8-In-App-Purchase/content.md

             }
         }

 Reviewing the code reveals that we need to set a delegate as part of the process.
 The protocol for this delegate is *SKProductsRequestDelegate*.
 This delegate will call back once the _productRequest_ object finished its task.
-The function it calls back it is productsRequest(request: SKProductsRequest!, didReceiveResponse response: SKProductsResponse!), so implementing it is required to conform to the protocol.
+The function it calls back it is productsRequest(_: SKProductsRequest!, didReceiveResponse _: SKProductsResponse!), so implementing it is required to conform to the protocol.

 The function gives back the original request and a *SKProductsResponse* object, which contains the results of searching for the string you initially provided.
 If the string matches the productID entered in iTunes Connect, the *SKProductsResponse* object will contain (among other things) an array which contains a *SKProduct* object.
 We can use this object to continue the purchase process.